 We like to connect with our community through articles and videos that are regularly posted on our Instagram, in Haven Magazine and Facebook.

 Lookingforladybird was established as a blog in 2017.
-The blog began with Eddie becoming frustrated with mental health platforms depicting an unrelatable idea of what it is to be happy.
-As someone who was struggling with their own mental health at the time, Eddie set out on a journey of self-discovery.
+The blog began with Eddie becoming frustrated with mental health platforms being unrelatable and unrealistic.
+As someone who was struggling with their own mental health at the time, Eddie set out on a journey to find pure happiness.
 She wrote her teachings in the format of a blog to help others along the way.
-She realised very quickly that she was responsible for her mental health and through motivating habits, she explored true happiness.
+Along her journey, she began testing out new habits and realised that her mental illnesses were curable.
+Eddie was able to rewire her negative brain and integrate motivating habits into her life.
+It was then that she explored true happiness and self-acceptance.